Benediktbeuern Abbey

 How long should I spend visiting?

-A visit to Benediktbeuern Abbey typically requires a few hours, allowing time to explore the grounds and appreciate the architecture.
+Typically, a visit to Benediktbeuern Abbey can take about two hours, allowing time to explore the main areas and gardens.

 Is photography allowed?